Manayunk, Philadelphia: A More Accessible Neighborhood

 Demographic Research

-Through our secondary research of the demographics of Manayunk provided by the latest U.S. Census Bureau release, the 2019 American Community Survey, we found out that the Total Population of Manayunk is 5,547.
-Split between 54.8% male members of the population and 45.2 % of the population being female.
-Also, the median age of Manayunk residents is 32 years old.
+Through our secondary research of the demographics of Manayunk provided by the latest U.S. Census Bureau release, the 2019 American Community Survey.

 User Personas